Updated: Oct. 22, 2023

 So many women like Rachel come to me desperate to do something about their life long struggle with their weight.
 They know that being overweight isn’t a healthy way to live long term, but no matter what they have tried, nothing has helped.

-All of them are surprised when I start talking about the emotional piece and the mental games we play with ourselves that makes changing habits so hard.
-But it’s this piece that holds far too many women back, keeping them stuck in old patterns of behavior that, in turn, keep them stuck at a frustrating weight.
+They’re all surprised when I start talking about emotions and the mental games we play with ourselves that makes changing habits so hard.
+But it’s this piece that holds far too many women back, keeping them stuck in old patterns of behavior that, in turn, keep them stuck at a frustrating, unhealthy weight.

 What is CBT and how can it help?